 open/close all folders

-- The Jump Physics in Enter The Matrix are all but thrown aside when leaping in Bullet Time.
-It's very possible to jump around corners while in Bullet time and it keeps getting worse: You are able to attempt a jump, realise you're not going to make it and turn around to land back on the ledge you originally came from.
+- The Jump Physics in Enter The Matrix are slightly amazing when leaping in Bullet Time.
+It's very possible to jump around corners, or to attempt a jump, realise you're not going to make it and turn around to land back on the ledge you originally came from.
 Just shows what a freed mind can do.

 - One of the biggest reasons for the original Castlevania's legendary Nintendo Hard difficulty is that Belmont does not have fine jump control.
 Rather, his jumps are "committed", like those in real life — once he jumps, he can change his mind, but not his direction, and he always jumps the same height.
 This remained true through the NES games and was softened only slightly for the SNES and Turbo Duo games.
 However, all the 2D games since Castlevania: Symphony of the Night have allowed the player full jump control and/or Double Jump capabilities like any other Platform Game.
 In addition, the recent games also come with a power-up that enables the player character to jump very high, straight up into the air—and they can do this consecutively without ever touching solid ground.
 This grants one the amusing ability to crash into the ceiling, complete with (in some games) an appropriate collision sound and bits of falling rubble.